 The Scheme shall carry out inter-scheme transfer of investments in accordance with SEBI Regulations.
 Currently the regulations stipulate that inter-scheme transfers may be done provided:

-- a) such transfers are done at the prevailing market price for quoted instruments on spot basis; where "spot basis" shall have the same meaning as specified by stock exchange for spot transactions. - b) The securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.
+- (a) such transfers are done at the prevailing market price for quoted instruments on spot basis; where "spot basis" shall have the same meaning as specified by stock exchange for spot transactions. - (b) The securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.

 The Schemes may enter into inter-scheme transfers to meet redemption requirements.
 Liquidity will be managed by selling inter-scheme when other schemes have investible funds and the AMC believes that the investments are good investments to retain.
 Inter-scheme transfers may be resorted to for bringing the Scheme portfolios in line with their respective target allocation.
 At times inter-scheme transfers may be done to generate distributable surplus by converting unrealised profits into booked profits.
 Further in accordance with para 12.
-6 of SEBI Master Circular on Mutual Funds dated May 19, 2023 inter-scheme transfers of Debt and Money Market Instruments in the Liquid schemes can be carried out in respect of securities with the maturity of upto 91 days.
+6 of SEBI Master Circular on Mutual Funds; With effect from November 1, 2009 inter-scheme transfers of Debt and Money Market Instruments in the Liquid schemes can be carried out in respect of securities with the maturity of upto 91 days.

-G. FUNDAMENTAL ATTRIBUTES
+C. FUNDAMENTAL ATTRIBUTES

-Following are the fundamental attributes of the Scheme, in terms of in terms of Clause 1.14 of SEBI Master Circular for Mutual Funds dated May 19, 2023
+Following are the fundamental attributes of the Scheme, in terms of in terms of Clause 1.14 of SEBI Master Circular for Mutual Funds

-- Type of Scheme: An open ended ultra-short term debt scheme investing in instruments such that Macaulay duration of the portfolio is between 3 months and 6 months.
-A moderate interest rate risk and moderate credit risk. - Investment objective: The primary objective to generate regular income through investments in debt and money market instruments.
-Income may be generated through the receipt of coupon payments or the purchase and sale of securities in the underlying portfolio.
-The scheme will under normal market conditions, invest its net assets in fixed income securities, money market instruments, cash and cash equivalents.
+- Type of Scheme: An open ended debt scheme predominantly investing in floating rate instruments (including fixed rate instruments converted to floating rate exposures using swaps / derivatives).
+A relatively high interest rate risk and moderate credit risk. - Investment objective: The primary objective of the schemes is to generate regular income through investment in a portfolio comprising substantially of floating rate debt / money market instruments.
+The schemes may invest a portion of its net assets in fixed rate debt securities and money market instruments.